Skip to main content

 • Sitting hunched and fluffed

-• Eyes shut with a glue-like appearance.
+• Eyes shut with a glue-like appearance

 In most cases, once myxomatosis takes hold, an unvaccinated rabbit is sadly unlikely to survive and may have to suffer for up to two weeks until they pass away.
 Upon diagnosis of the disease, the kindest option is to consider putting them to sleep to prevent further suffering.
 A vet can support you with this difficult decision.
 Even vaccinated rabbits can get Myxomatosis, but they will experience mild symptoms and have a much greater chance of survival.

-Rabbit Viral Haemorrhagic Disease 1 and 2
+Rabbit Viral Haemorrhagic Disease 1 and 2 (RVHD)

 The other disease to be aware of is Rabbit Viral Haemorrhagic disease of which there are two strains known as RVHD1 and RVHD2 (Rabbit Viral Haemorrhagic Disease 1 and 2).

 The primary strain in the UK was RVHD1 until a new strain appeared in 2013 and in 2015, it really took hold and RVHD2 is now one of the biggest killers in pet rabbits, and a large contributor in the decline in wild rabbits.
-RVHD is a very tricky to spot because it shows little symptoms other than sudden death.
+RVHD is very tricky to spot because it shows few symptoms other than sudden death.
 RVHD spores can be transferred from infected animals onto clothing, footwear, bedding etc, so it’s possible to be unknowingly in contact with it.

 If your rabbit sadly passes away suddenly with no obvious reason, it is recommended to agree to have a post-mortem carried out by your vet.
 Positive results can then be documented to aid the tracking of the virus’ movements.